+Fund Balance/Net Position (Continued)

+Fund Balance (Continued)

-- Nonspendable Fund Balance amounts that cannot be spent because they are either (a) not in spendable form, or (b) legally or contractually required to be maintained intact. - Restricted Fund Balance amounts with constraints placed on their use that are either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation. - Committed Fund Balance amounts that can only be used for specific purposes pursuant to constraints imposed by formal action by the entity's "highest level of decision-making authority", which YECA considers to be resolutions adopted by YECA's Board of Directors. - Assigned Fund Balance includes amounts of fund balance that reflect YECA's intended use of resources for specific purposes that are neither restricted nor committed. - Unassigned Fund Balance includes resources in fund balance that cannot be classified into any of the other categories.
+- Committed Fund Balance amounts that can only be used for specific purposes pursuant to constraints imposed by formal action by the entity's "highest level of decision-making authority," which YECA considers to be resolutions adopted by YECA's Board of Directors.
+YECA has no committed fund balance. - Assigned Fund Balance includes amounts of fund balance that reflect YECA's intended use of resources for specific purposes that are neither restricted nor committed.
+YECA has assigned fund balance for encumbrances, the portion used to balance the subsequent year's budget, and reserves. - Unassigned Fund Balance includes resources in fund balance that cannot be classified into any of the other categories.